oga114/200Days10minCode/log.md

 TypeScriptの日。

 Day 108：
+🔹 Focus: TypeScript & CodeBuild
-Developed a web system using TypeScript and fixed the CodeBuild error.
+✅ Developed a web system using TypeScript
+✅ Fixed the CodeBuild error